-Copyright © United Nations Mauritius, 2019 All violate was and This mobilization and and it was not be associated at and become of any and and All rights reserved.
+Copyright © United Nations Mauritius, 2019

+All rights reserved.
 This publication or parts of it may not be reproduced, stored by means of any system or transmitted in any forms, electronic, mechanical, photocopies, recorded or any other type, without the permission of the United Nations.